EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: EgoNight Dataset Benchmarks

-\textbf{EgoNight-Oxford.} We note that Oxford Day–Night~\cite{wang2025seeing} is one exception that also contains egocentric videos captured under both daytime and nighttime conditions.
-Originally proposed for benchmarking 3D vision tasks such as novel view synthesis, the dataset was collected in Oxford and centers on five representative locations.
-Although it includes illumination variations, the videos are not aligned across day and night.
-Nevertheless, they provide additional realistic nighttime recordings that increase the scale and diversity of EgoNight, particularly for urban outdoor scenes.
-Thus, we manually select 20 nighttime segments to form EgoNight-Oxford, following two criteria: i) minimal overlap in locations and trajectories, and ii) dim lighting conditions.
-These segments serve as a supplementary testbed to assess model generalization under illumination changes in cases where paired day–night alignment is unavailable.
+\textbf{EgoNight-Oxford.} Oxford Day–Night \cite{wang2025seeing} is a notable exception that also includes egocentric videos captured under both daytime and nighttime conditions.
+Although it was originally designed for 3D vision tasks such as novel view synthesis, it offers illumination variations across five representative locations in Oxford.
+However, the day and night videos are not spatially or temporally aligned.

+To enrich EgoNight with more realistic nighttime content, particularly for urban outdoor scenes, we manually select 20 nighttime segments to form EgoNight-Oxford, based on two criteria: (i) minimal overlap in trajectories and locations, and (ii) genuinely low-light conditions.
+These segments serve as a complementary testbed for evaluating model generalization under illumination changes when paired alignment is unavailable.

-Each EgoNight-Sofia and EgoNight-Oxford video is labeled as easy, medium, or hard by human annotators.
-Together, these sources provide EgoNight with a balanced mix of precise alignment, natural dynamics, and broad coverage.
+For both EgoNight-Sofia and EgoNight-Oxford, human annotators categorize each video into easy, medium, or hard levels.
+Together, these sources provide EgoNight with a balanced combination of precise alignment, natural dynamics, and broad real-world diversity.